Largest and heaviest animals: Frogs (Anura)

 The largest member of the largest order of amphibians is the African goliath frog (Conraua goliath).
 The maximum size this species is verified to attain is a weight of 3.8 kg and a snout-to-vent length of 39 cm.
-The largest of the toads, the cane toad (Rhinella marina), is also the second largest member of the frog order.
+The largest of the toads is the cane toad (Rhinella marina).
 This infamous, often invasive species can grow to maximum mass of 2.65 kg and measure a maximum of 33 cm from snout-to-vent.
 Rivaling the previous two species, the African bullfrog (Pyxicephalus adspersus) can range up to a weight of 2 kg and 25.5 cm from snout to vent.
 Another large frog is the largest frog in North America, the American bullfrog, which can reach weights of up to 0.8 kg and snout-to-vent-length (SVL) of 20 cm.
 However, the toad Beelzebufo ampinga, found in fossil from the Cretaceous era in what is now Madagascar, was estimated to grow to 41 cm long and weigh up to 4.5 kg, making it the largest frog ever known.
 But in more recent studies, animals of this species have been estimated to have grown to at least 23.2 cm (snout-vent length), which is around the size a modern African bullfrog can reach.
 The largest tree frog is the Australasian white-lipped tree frog (Litoria infrafrenata), the females of which can reach a length of 14 cm from snout to vent and can weigh up to 115 g.
 The family Leptodactylidae, one of the most diverse anuran families, also has some very large members.
 The largest is the Surinam horned frog (Ceratophrys cornuta), which can reach 20 cm in length from snout to vent and weigh up to 0.48 kg.
 While not quite as large as Ceratophrys cornuta, Leptodactylus pentadactylus is often heavier; it can reach 18.5 cm long and weigh 0.60 kg.
 The largest dendrobatid is the Colombian golden poison frog (Phyllobates terribilis), which can attain a length of 6 cm and nearly 28.3 g.
 Most frogs are classified under the suborder Neobatrachia, although nearly 200 species are part of the suborder Mesobatrachia, or ancient frogs.
 The largest of these are the little-known Brachytarsophrys or Karin Hills frogs, of South Asia, which can grow to a maximum snout-to-vent length of 17 cm and a maximum weight of 0.54 kg.